What Redistricting Looks Like In Every State

 The full Mississippi Senate voted to approve the congressional redistricting map previously approved by the House.
 The plan now goes to Gov. Reeves for signature.

-Who controls redistricting in Mississippi in 2021?
+Who controls redistricting in Mississippi right now?

 Republicans fully control the congressional redistricting process.
 New maps are drawn and passed by the Republican state legislature and signed into law by the Republican governor.